Table of Contents

-Further, the New Testament manuscripts are not biased because many secular sources confirm many details mentioned in it.
-These writers include Josephus, Tacitus, Lucian, Thallus, Suetonius, Pliny the Younger, and the Jewish Talmud, among others.
+The New Testament manuscripts are true and accurate because many secular sources confirm a lot details mentioned in them.
+These writers include Josephus, Tacitus, Lucian, Thallus, Suetonius, Pliny the Younger, the Jewish Talmud, and others.

 The late New Testament scholar F.F.
 Bruce notes the following summary of events verified in the extra-biblical documents in his work “Jesus & Jewish Origins Outside the New Testament”: